pyedifice/pyedifice/docs/source/examples.rst

 Calculator
 ----------

-It's easy to create a good looking program with Edifice.
+It's easy to create a good-looking program with Edifice.
-In this example, we imitate the standard look of the Mac OS Calculator app in 100 lines of code (most of which is implementing the intricacies of the calculator state machine).
+In this example, we imitate the look of the MacOS *Calculator* app in 100 lines of code (most of which is implementing the calculator state machine).

 The code is available at `calculator.py <https://github.com/pyedifice/pyedifice/tree/master/examples/calculator.py>`_.